SamuraisEpic/vfio-gpu-passthrough/README.md

 With that, we're done enabling IOMMU!
 Time for the next step.

 #### 1.2: Verifying IOMMU Groups
-In order to verify it wotked, the first thing you're going to do it put in this command: `sudo dmesg | grep VT-d` for Intel, and `sudo dmesg | grep AMD-Vi` for AMD.
+In order to verify it worked, the first thing you're going to do it put in this command: `sudo dmesg | grep VT-d` for Intel, and `sudo dmesg | grep AMD-Vi` for AMD.
 If you were successful, you should see something similar to this for AMD CPUs
 ```
 [    0.292288] pci 0000:00:00.2: AMD-Vi: IOMMU performance counters supported
 [    0.292888] pci 0000:00:00.2: AMD-Vi: Found IOMMU cap 0x40